AdamLiechty/levitable/blog/2025-06-20-welcome/index.md

 I made a Bible app.
 Here's 5 minutes to persuade you to spend 5 precious minutes to try it.
 Or just [try it](/docs/about) if you've already decided to give me those 5 minutes.
 It's free, always will be, and doesn't collect any personal info.

 Maybe you don't like the Bible, or are indifferent?
-Two reasons you should take a look:
+Some reasons you should take a look:

 First, this is a new **unique type of foreign-language learning app**.
 It doesn't have vocab or grammar exercises.
 You don't translate toy sentences.
 Even if you have no prior knowledge of the foreign language, you'll immediately reap the satisfaction of *using* the language to read a real book.
 It normally takes months of effort to be able to read kids' books; here, **you're reading a foreign language in a real book, in minutes.**